Nixtla/nixtla/README.md

 # Nixtla
 > Nixtla is an open-source time series forecasting library.

-We are trying to help data scientist or developer to have access to state-of-the-art forecasting pipelines.
-For that purpose we built a complete pipeline that can be mounted in the cloud using AWS and consumed via API.
-They can set up their own infrastructure in AWS by following the instructions in the repository.
+We are trying to help data scientists and developers to have access to open source state-of-the-art forecasting pipelines.
+For that purpose, we built a complete pipeline that can be deployed in the cloud using AWS and consumed via APIs or consumed as a service.
+If you want to set up your own infrastructure follow the instructions in the repository.
+(Azure coming soon)

-On the other hand, these APIs are currently running in production on our infrastructure.
-Thus, data scientists and developers interested in using the APIs can do so through the [python SDK](https://github.com/Nixtla/nixtla/tree/main/sdk/) ([autotimeseries](https://pypi.org/project/autotimeseries/)) we have developed for that purpose.
-To consume the APIs on our infrastructure it is necessary to request tokens by sending an email to federico@nixtla.io or opening a GitHub issue. **We currently have free resources available for anyone interested.**
+You can use our fully hosted version as a service through our [python SDK](https://github.com/Nixtla/nixtla/tree/main/sdk/) ([autotimeseries](https://pypi.org/project/autotimeseries/)).
+To consume the APIs on our own infrastructure just request tokens by sending an email to federico@nixtla.io or opening a GitHub issue. **We currently have free resources available for anyone interested.**

 We built a fully open-source time-series pipeline capable of achieving 1% of the performance in the [M5 competition](https://en.wikipedia.org/wiki/Makridakis_Competitions).
-Our open source solution has a 25% better accuracy than Amazon Forecast and is 20% more accurate than fbprophet.
-It also perfoms 4 times faster than Amazon Forecast and is less expensive.
+Our open-source solution has a 25% better accuracy than Amazon Forecast and is 20% more accurate than fbprophet.
+It also performs 4x faster than Amazon Forecast and is less expensive.

 To reproduce the results: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1pmp4rqiwiPL-ambxTrJGBiNMS-7vm3v6?ts=616700c4) or you can read this [Medium Post](https://aws.plainenglish.io/automated-time-series-forecasting-pipeline-662e0feadd98).